 — CNN (@CNN) December 4, 2018

-Congressman Matt Gaetz (R-FL)–who is pushing FDA to end all of its primate testing along with Rep. Brendan Boyle–praised the move:
+Congressman Matt Gaetz (R-FL) and Brendan Boyle (D-PA)–who are now pushing FDA to end all of its primate testing along with Rep. Brendan Boyle–praised the move, as did other lawmakers involved in the effort:

 Kudos to @SGottliebFDA & the @US_FDA for showing a real commitment to reducing wasteful & cruel animal testing by canceling nicotine addiction experiments on squirrel monkeys & giving them the home they deserve at a sanctuary. https://t.co/ZvStEc1oTS